Punktum-dk/das-service-specification/README.md

 In general the service is not localized and all DAS related errors and messages are provided in English.

 The only localization support provided by the service is the support for IDN (Internationalized Domain Name) domains.
-Domain names must be submitted in UTF-8 using their native characters, for example rødtråd.dk.
+Domain names must be submitted in UTF-8 using their native characters, for example sikkerpånettet.dk.
 The service evaluates and returns the domain name in this form.

-Please note that punycode-encoded domain names (for example xn--rdtrd-pra3k.dk) are not accepted by the service and will be rejected with an HTTP 400 response.
+Please note that punycode-encoded domain names (for example xn--sikkerpnettet-vfb.dk) are not accepted by the service and will be rejected with an HTTP 400 response.
 Submit the UTF-8 representation instead.

 <a id="authentication"></a>
 ### Authentication